jonathanwvd/sisoviewer/README.md

 ![alt text](https://raw.githubusercontent.com/jonathanwvd/sisoviewer/master/assets/screenshot.png "screeshot")

+## Running the portable version (maybe not the latest version)

+The portable version includes all that is necessary to run the application (Python, libraries, and data).
+To run the portable version:
+1. [Download](https://www.ufrgs.br/gimscop/repository/siso-viewer/) and extract the *7zip* file.
+2. Run the *run_app.bat* file.
+3. Wait until the server is set up and paste `http://localhost:8050/` to your browser.

-## Installing and running the application
+## Installing and running the application (latest version)

 ### Requirements
 [Python 3.7](https://www.python.org/downloads/) or superior.